 Esta entrada también está disponible en: Español

-This is part of a sponsored collaboration with DiMe Media and Milk Life.
+In partnership with Milk Life.
 All opinions are 100% mine.

 Breakfast is my family’s most important meal.
 We get up early and one of us prepares breakfast, while the other prepares lunches for the kids.

 We feel getting enough protein at breakfast can help us stay fuller longer so we’re more likely to stick to our healthy eating routine throughout the day.
 Our goal is 30 grams of protein at breakfast.

 By combining a variety of foods with protein and pairing them with a glass of milk, we are able to get 25-30 grams of protein in the morning fairly easily.
 Some of our favorite Latin breakfasts are egg and bean mini tortas, huevos rancheros, molletes, chilaquiles with chicken, or omelets, like the one I’m sharing today.

 This chorizo omelet, combined with an 8 oz glass of milk with it’s 9 essential nutrients including 8 grams of high-quality protein, delivers over 30 grams of protein, slightly more with optional variations.

 I think it’s important to mention, too, that many kids are falling short on important nutrients including calcium, vitamin D and potassium — key nutrients found in milk.
 This meal provides all of these and more.
 That’s fantastic and it’s absolutely delicious.
 Here’s how to put it all together: